 DIY belt squat: equipment, setup, and alternatives

-I’ve tried every DIY belt squat hack I could think of, and honestly, a rig you build yourself is the move when your gym doesn’t have the real thing.
-You just attach a dip or lifting belt to a landmine post or low pulley, then load up plates.
-It’s not perfect—the load path tilts forward compared to a commercial belt squat.
-But for my home gym, or even a packed commercial floor, it gets the job done.
-I once did these with a dip belt and a barbell wedged in a corner.
-This page breaks down three setups I’ve tested, ranked by how the squat actually feels.
+I’ve built a DIY belt squat rig myself, and honestly, it’s the fix when your gym doesn’t stock one.
+You grab a dip belt or lifting belt, hook it to a landmine post or low pulley, then stack on plates.
+It’s not perfect.
+The load tilts forward way more than a commercial belt squat does.
+But for a home gym or a packed commercial floor?
+It works.
+I’ve done it with just a dip belt and a barbell wedged in a corner.
+My favorite?
+This page breaks down three setups I’ve tried, ranked by how real the squat feels.

 Practical Playbook